digidotcom/xbee-java/examples/communication/SendDataSample/ReadMe.txt

   Introduction
   ------------
-  This is a sample Java application to show how to send data from the XBee device to another remote device on the same network using the XBee Java Library.
-Data send in this example is performed using a reliable transmission method.
+  This sample Java application shows how to send data from the XBee device to another remote device on the same network using the XBee Java Library.
+In this example, data is sent using a reliable transmission method.
 The application will block during the transmission request, but you will be notified if there is any error during the process.

-  The application sends data to a remote XBee device on the network with a specific Node Identifier (name).
+  The application sends data to a remote XBee device on the network with a specific node identifier (name).

   NOTE: This example uses the generic XBee device (XBeeDevice) class,
         but it can be applied to any other local XBee device class.